EastCoastProduct/homepage/README.md

 and run the server and enable live reloading of the project.
 Now you'll be able to access the homepage by opening your browser and going to this address
 <code><b>localhost:8080</b></code>.

+## Generating minifyed css file

+After running server, open new terminal and run <code>sudo gulp watch</code>.
+This will automatically generate minifyed css on every change.
+If you want just to generate minifyed css you need to run <code>sudo gulp generate-css</code>.